 Overall, I think The Making of a Lady might have been better served were it aired as a mini-series.
 This would allow time to develop both the characters, their relationships to each other and the combination of the romance and mystery genres.
 But for what it is, The Making of a Lady is very well-done.

 Content Note: I would rate this film as PG-13.
 There is a brief scene implying assault on a maid as well as a sensual scene between man and wife.
+The movie also has racism in it – so be aware.
 Otherwise, there is nothing overly objectionable onscreen.

 Where to Watch: This film is currently only available on DVD.